backchatio/hookup/README.md

 A scala based client and server for websockets based on netty and akka futures.
 It draws its inspiration from finagle, faye-websocket, zeromq, akka, ...

-The aim of this project is to provide a websocket client to be used in non-browser applications.
+The aim of this project is to provide a websocket client in multiple languages an to be used in non-browser applications.
 This client should be reliable by making a best effort not to lose any messages and gracefully recover from disconnections.

 The server should serve regular websocket applications but can be configured for more reliability too.